arq5x/bedtools2/docs/_build/html/_sources/content/intersectBed.txt

   chr1 130 201
   chr1 130 200000

-  intersectBed -a A.bed -b B.bed -f 0.50 -r -wa -wb chr1 100 200 chr1 130 201
+  bedtools intersect -a A.bed -b B.bed -f 0.50 -r -wa -wb chr1 100 200 chr1 130 201

 ==========================================================================
 5.1.10 (-s)Enforcing "strandedness"
 ==========================================================================
-By default, **intersectBed** will report overlaps between features even if the features are on opposite strands.
+By default, **bedtools intersect** will report overlaps between features even if the features are on opposite strands.
 However, if strand information is present in both BED files and the "-s" option is used, overlaps will only be reported when features are on the same strand.